ellysh/bash-programming-from-scratch/manuscript/BashScripting/conditional-statement.md

 fi
 ```

-Double-quotes are optional in this condition.
+Double quotes are optional in this condition.
 Bash skips globbing and word splitting when it substitutes a variable in the [[ operator.
-The interpreter uses a variable as it is in this operator.
 The quotes prevent problems if the string on the right side has spaces.
 Here is an example of such a string:
 {line-numbers: true, format: Bash}
 ```
 if [[ "$var" = abc def ]]